khaors/geocompr/main.md

 Moreover, throughout the book we encourage you to make geographic research more reproducible, scientific and socially beneficial.

 This book is also related to a movement that has been labelled Geographical Data Science (GDS).
-This recent concept essentially combines 'data science' with GIS and, like Geocomputation, can be defined in comparison with GIS (see Table \@ref(tab:gdsl)).
+This recent concept essentially combines 'data science' with GIS and, like geocomputation, can be defined in comparison with GIS (see Table \@ref(tab:gdsl)).
 The focus on reproducibility and a command-line interface in this book is aligned with GDS.